 Nearly half of all Bulgarians live in small towns not yet reached by the economic progress underway in urban areas.
 The farther a community is from one of Bulgaria's five largest cities, the greater is the gap in economic development.

-This holds true as well for access to ICT.
+This also holds true for access to ICT.
 While multiple Internet service providers (ISPs) compete with one another in urban centers, few operate in small towns and rural areas.
-Where Internet access is available, average prices for service are almost twice as high as in the cities.
+Where Internet access is available, the average prices for service are almost twice as high as in the cities.

 In Bulgaria's cities, ICT is helping to drive development by:

 - creating a platform for e-commerce;

 - contributing to higher levels of employment;

 - facilitating the provision of government and social services for city dwellers.